 Casey Van Beek was born in Holland but raised in Los Angeles from the age of five, and fit right in to the burgeoning local ‘60s rock scene.
-By his teens he was playing bass and singing in The Vibrants, who opened for The Dave Clark Five and The Rolling Stones’ first L.A. area show, and also toured with Peter and Gordon.
+By his teens he was playing bass and singing in The Vibrants, who opened for The Dave Clark Five and for the The Rolling Stones’ first L.A. area show, and also toured with Peter and Gordon.
 He moved on to backing the wonderful Linda Ronstadt, along with two guys named Don Henley and Glenn Frey.
-When the duo left to start the Eagles, Casey headed to Tulsa with Don Preston to record with the Shelter People, part of Leon Russell’s Shelter Records label.
+When the duo left to start the Eagles, Casey headed to Tulsa with Don Preston to record on Don’s new album on Leon Russell’s Shelter Records label.

-When they weren’t on the road collaborating with people like Clapton, Cale, Bonnie Raitt, Linda Ronstadt, or Bill Medley, they played around town.
-Casey and Walt Richmond began to get tight, first recording Christmas songs, then writing original Christmas songs, then gathering at Walt’s home studio to record more of their own originals and favorite covers, selecting the best players around to add their touches on a few songs at a time.
+In recent years, Casey and Walt Richmond began to get tight, first recording classic Christmas songs, then writing original Christmas songs, then gathering at Walt’s home studio to record more of their own originals and favorite covers, selecting the best players around to add their touches on a few songs at a time.
 This wasn’t to satisfy anyone’s record contract or dreams of stardom, but out of camaraderie and an enjoyment of each other’s musical company; music for music’s sake.
 There’s a purity to that.
 This record, produced by Walt Richmond, showcases what they are capable of when they focus their in-demand skills on their own music.
 Carrying on the legendary Tulsa sound of forerunners like Leon Russell, JJ Cale and Elvin Bishop, the band is adding their own new flavors while keeping that historic tradition alive for current and future generations.

 That’s where the Little Village Foundation came in.
 Little Village is a nonprofit record label which finds musicians who don’t fit the relentlessly commercial values of the music industry and helps them to be heard.
 It is motivated by a faith that sees in diversity the seeds of empathy, and out of that connectedness the source of stronger communities and a better world.

-Walt was right.
+Walt has remarked that what really defined the Tulsa sound was the groove, and hence the name he dubbed the band with.
+And Walt was right.
 Heaven Forever is about the groove(s), deep, wide, and frequent.
 It’s wonderful American music that’s fresh and fine and brand-new and simultaneously honors its Tulsa roots.
-I suggest you get on with listening to it….

-Heaven Forever by Casey Van Beek and the Tulsa Groove is set for release on April 24, 2020, via the Little Village Foundation.
-It will be available on all the major digital platforms and can be pre-ordered now.
+Heaven Forever by Casey Van Beek and the Tulsa Groove is out now via the Little Village Foundation and is available on CD and all the major digital platforms.

 Casey Van Beek (lead vocals, harmony vocals, bass)